top of page

 Around 95 species have been seen on the Estuary, which means the area holds one of the highest bird diversities in the country.

 Shorebirds are some of the special birds found at the Estuary.
 These are wading birds, most of whom live in wetland or coastal areas.
-Shorebirds usually feed by picking invertebrates out of the substrate of rivers, lakes, or coasts which usually involves some wading, hence the alternative name of waders.
+Shorebirds usually feed by picking invertebrates or molluscs out of the substrate of rivers, lakes, or coasts which usually involves some wading, hence their alternative name of waders.

 Sightings of banded/flagged birds at the Estuary